bembleton/ResetBranch/readme.md

 ## Initial Commit ##

 1. First change!
-2. Updated some things.
+2. I didn't like step twq
-3. Added stuff.
+3. And three was just not right either
-4. Going to push all of this I think.
+4. Is right out